patelayush3/event-management-dashboard/README.md

 ## 🧠 AI-Powered Semantic Search
 The core innovation of this platform is its production-grade semantic search engine, designed to understand the context and intent of user queries.

-Unlike traditional search engines that rely on exact keyword matches, our system allows users to search using natural language (e.g., *"AI workshop for beginners this weekend"*).
+Unlike traditional search engines that rely on exact keyword matches, our system leverages **Groq-powered embeddings for semantic search**, allowing users to search using natural language (e.g., *"AI workshop for beginners this weekend"*).

 ## 🛠 Tech Stack